Ensembl/ensembl-dauphin-style-compiler/peregrine-toolkit/src/eachorevery/eoestruct/eoestruct.md

 EoEStruct is well covered by very comprehensive unit tests.

 The most important type in EoEStruct is `StructBuilt`.
 This compactly represents conventionally-structured data.
-This document is divided into two parts:
+This document is divided into three parts of increasing complexity:

 1. Getting EoEs out of conventional data
 2. Generating more conventional datafrom EoEs
+3. (Limited) modification of EoEStructs.

 ## Getting EoEs out of conventional data